AI

 Firms hiring in the next five years will assume AI competence.
 They will not ask if you can use legal AI tools - they will expect it.

 The differentiator becomes how well you use them.
-Can you leverage AI for routine document review while maintaining vigilance for hallucinations?
+Can you use AI for routine document review while maintaining vigilance for hallucinations?
 Do you understand when to use AI assistance and when the task requires pure human judgment?

 Some practical steps for students: